asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 > Sometimes a comment goes beyond just useful information about the
 > implementation and provides the intent behind a decision.

 However, I would take this advice a step further.
-In a lot of cases documenting why something is done can be documented in a concise unit test case that clearly describes the intent of the software.
+In a majority of cases documenting why something is done can be documented in a concise unit test case that clearly describes the intent of the software.
 I concede that not all of these types of comments can be adequately described in